-Senator's dramatic demand spurs panel to seek FBI Kavanaugh probe
+Senator's dramatic demand spurs Trump to order FBI Kavanaugh probe

 After Flake’s move, some of the partisan rancor appeared to dissipate.

 “We had a good day today by moving the nominee, a good day.
-We’re very happy with the progress we made,” Grassley said.
+We’re very happy with the progress we made,” Republican Committee Chairman Chuck Grassley said.

 The controversy has unfolded just weeks ahead of the Nov.
 6 congressional elections in which Democrats are trying to seize control of Congress from the Republicans, against a backdrop of the #MeToo movement against sexual harassment and assault.